danielgatis/dramatiq-pg/README.rst

 ========

 - Super simple deployment.
+- Messages payload as JSONb.
-- Stores messages in a single table.
+- All messages in a single table.
 - All data are wrapped in a dedicated schema.
 - Uses LISTEN/NOTIFY to keep worker sync.
 No polling.
 - Reliable thanks to Postgres MVCC.